Loureiro32/JavaSpringBoot/README.md

 ## 🧐 About <a name = "about"></a>

-This project is a RESTful API built with Java and Spring Boot, designed to manage product data.
+This project is a REST API built with Java and Spring Boot, designed to manage product data.
 It implements CRUD operations for products and leverages MongoDB for data persistence.
 The API follows best practices for Spring Boot development and provides a scalable foundation for building enterprise applications.

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

-- Spring Web(Build web, including RESTful, applications using Spring MVC.
+- Spring Web(Build web, including REST, applications using Spring MVC.
 Uses Apache Tomcat as the default embedded container.)
 - MySQL Driver(MySQL JDBC driver.)
 - Sping Data JPA(Persist date in SQL stores with Java Persistence API using Spring Data and Hibernate.).